tamucc-comp-bio/how_to/howto_dvc.md

 # WORKING IN A REPO THAT UTILIZES DVC

-Once your repo is cloned, then follow these general instructions to properly track your progress and push the changes to both GitHub and the `dvc` storage server.
+Once your repo is cloned, then follow these general instructions to properly track your progress and push/pull the changes to both GitHub and the `dvc` storage server.
 > NOTE!
 > If you create a new dir with large files that needs to be tracked by DVC, follow the instructions above, starting with step III.